simonw/llm/docs/related-tools.md

 ```
 This is useful for truncating a large document down to a size where it can be processed by an LLM.

-## symbex
+## Symbex

-[symbex](https://github.com/simonw/symbex) is a tool for searching for symbols in Python codebases.
+[Symbex](https://github.com/simonw/symbex) is a tool for searching for symbols in Python codebases.
 It's useful for extracting just the code for a specific problem and then piping that into LLM for explanation, refactoring or other tasks.

 Here's how to use it to find all functions that match `test*csv*` and use those to guess what the software under test does: